Howes Percival has a good regional reach and a solid commercial offering in East Anglia and the East Midlands.

 HP's vac scheme lasts just a week and consists of students spending a single day in five different departments.
 They shadow a trainee or other junior lawyers and mix attending court and meetings with some real work and a number of set tasks.
 On the last afternoon, there is an assessed group exercise and some (though not all) participants will be invited back for a final training contract interview.

 The firm runs schemes in two different weeks in the summer, in Leicester, Northampton and Norwich, with four to six places on each.

-The 11 trainees with the firm at the time of our calls went to eight different universities between them.
-There were graduates from institutions in the regions where the firm works – Leicester, Loughborough, UEA – as well as individuals from places further afield like Leeds, Sheffield, Birmingham and Queen Mary, London.
-Half the trainees at the firm at the time of our calls had studied law and half non-law – a typical split.
+Among the trainees there were graduates from institutions in the regions where the firm works – Leicester and UEA – as well as individuals from places further afield like Sheffield, Birmingham and Queen Mary, London.

 Links to the local region are a common denominator among trainees.
 Nearly all our interviewees had either grown up in the East Midlands or East Anglia or been to uni there.
 Many continue to cultivate these local connections during their training through involvement with local charity fund-raising and business development.